evanlelong/cs408_M4.2/README.md

 is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.

+This project was pretty good to learn some nice CSS I also added my own stuff and changed it up a little bit to make it look like how I wanted to look like.

 ## Testing

 To run the tests for the project, run the following command: